So, you want to buy a new car and you need to switch over your insurance. Here's what you need to know, in nine easy steps

 Over the phone, we can track down your records using your name and address if you don’t have the old documents available.
 You’ll be asked to provide a few concrete details, including the car’s registration number and when you want the change to take place.
 You’ll be quoted a price, and once you’ve arranged payment Admiral will generate a new set of documents, including a certificate of motor insurance and a schedule.

-On the day of the change, there’s a little flexibility about when the switchover happens.
+On the day of the car insurance transfer, there’s a little flexibility about when the switchover happens.
 The cover on the new vehicle/the cover on the old vehicle will start/cease as soon as you step inside the new vehicle.

 8. When to arrange the change